-Meteorology: Observations, Forecast and Disaster Prevention
+Meteorology: Observations, Forecast, and Disaster Prevention

-Along coasts, 26 tide stations regularly collect and issue data regarding waves, tides, storm surge, surface-current speed and temperature in the seas surrounding Taiwan.
+Along our coasts, 26 tide stations regularly collect and issue data regarding waves, tides, storm surge, surface-current speed and temperature in the seas surrounding Taiwan.

 Collectively, the technology described above helps forecasters make detailed weather and wave forecasts, issue typhoon warnings and other severe weather advisories.
 A real-time thunderstorm early warning system provides advance warnings.

-In the future, customized weather data and diversified applications providing information and alerts will be the key to broadening the scope of meteorological services
+In the future, customized weather data and diversified applications providing information and alerts will be the key to broadening the scope of meteorological services.